cryptpad/nextcloud-open-in-cryptpad/README.md

 1. Unpack `openincryptpad.tar.gz` in the **nextcloud/apps/** folder.
 2. Enable the "Open in CryptPad" app in the Nextcloud admin page.
 3. Configure "Open in CryptPad" in the administration settings of Nextcloud.
 4. Add draw.io mimetype to Nextcloud.
 "Open in CryptPad" depends on Nextcloud detecting draw.io files correctly.
-For this you have to create the following files:
+For this you have to create the following
+   files: (**Note:** do this before uploading any draw.io files!
+The mimetype of old files will not be updated by these changes)
     - `nextcloud/config/mimetypealiases.json`
 ``` json
 {